gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Thomas shook his head.
 "They'll kill us all."

-For a moment, Gaeston didn't move, then--- "No!"
+For a moment, Gaeston didn't move, then— "No!"
 Erileine shouted, as Gaeston lowered his bow.
 Without thinking, she hurled herself at Thomas.
 Her shoulder hit him in the chest.
 He cursed in surprise and grabbed a guyline to save himself from falling over the side.